iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

   and `HGNN+ <https://ieeexplore.ieee.org/document/9795251>`_, which perform general message passing from vertex to vertex via edges or from vertex set to vertex set via hyperedges.
-- The last two models are `GAT <https://arxiv.org/pdf/1710.10903>`_ and a hypergraph convolution with different hyperedge weights model, which show you how to use **different edge/hyperedge weights** on message aggretaion from vertex to vertex or from vertex set to vertex set.
+- The last two models are `GAT <https://arxiv.org/pdf/1710.10903>`_ and a hypergraph convolution with different hyperedge weights model, which show you how to use **different edge/hyperedge weights** on message aggregation from vertex to vertex or from vertex set to vertex set.

 **Building GraphSAGE model**

-The GraphSAGE is a general message passing model that conbines vertex feature and their neighbors' features to form a new vertex feature, which can be implamented as follows:
+The GraphSAGE is a general message passing model that combines vertex features and their neighbors' features to form a new vertex feature, which can be implemented as follows:

 .. code-block:: python